mattermost/mattermost-cloud-monitoring/README.md

 - Occupies small amounts of disk space for caching basic information about data in the S3 object storage.

 #### Thanos Ruler
 - Does the same thing as the querier but for Prometheus rules.
-It can communicate with Thanos componenets and use the Prometheus Alert manager to send metric alerts.
+It can communicate with Thanos components and use the Prometheus Alert manager to send metric alerts.

 ### Grafana